Aban ibn Taghlib: Background

+The Sheikhs of Hadith of Aban except for the 3 mentioned imams and Anas bin Malik are as follows: Sulayman b.
+Mihran al-A'mash, Muhammad Ibn Mankader, Simāk bin Kharasha, Ibrahim bin al-Ashtar, Abu Basir al-Asadi, Aasim bin Abi al-Najud, Abu Amr Ishaq ibn Mirar al-Shaybani, Minhal b.
+Amr al-Asadi, Hakem Ibn Utaiba, Abu Ishaq Amr Ibn Abd Allah Sabiei, Fuzil Ibn Amr Fuqaimi, Jahm bin UthmanMadani, Udi bin Thabit, Talha bin Masraf, Atiyya b.
+Sa'd b.
+Junada al-Awfi, IkrimahMoli Ibn Abbas and Umar bin ZarHamdani.

+Most of the sources of his epithet are given by Abu Saeed, some by Abu Saad or bin Saeed, and others also mention Abu Umayma.

+Life

 There is no information about his birthplace but he is believed to be from Kufa.
 Aban devoted most of his life to Ahl al-Bayt.

 He studied various branches of science, in particular hadith from them and attained a prominent position in the school of Imam al-Sadiq.
 Aban is famous to have quoted extensively from Imam Sadiq and it is reported that he narrated thirty thousand hadiths from him.
 He is also considered the most outstanding Quranic reciter and his style of Quranic recitation is very famous.
 He was the first person to publish a book about the meaning of the Holy Quraan which was renewed with different interpretations every year and is still used by many scholars and students even today.